pwndside/pwndside.github.io/content/posts/bounty-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Windows machine with a website which we can upload crafted web.config files in order to get RCE.
+We privEsc exploiting SeImpersonatePrivilege with JuicyPotato.exe."
 description: "Windows machine with a website which we can upload crafted web.config files in order to get RCE.
 We privEsc exploiting SeImpersonatePrivilege with JuicyPotato.exe."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs